-- 6.5.44 4.42 In realising this Vision, development proposals for the Hoover Strategic Regeneration Area HSRA should incorporate the sustainable placemaking and design requirements set out in this policy.
-These issues are covered in more detail in the HSRA framework masterplan.
-(MIN3) - 6.5.454.43 The Strategic Flood Consequence Assessment (SFCA) prepared to inform the Plan has identified redevelopment sites at Dragon Parc and Land West of Gethin Street are located within or accessed from areas of flood zone C2 of the NRW Development Advice Map.
-In accordance with national policy, areas of highly vulnerable development (including residential) should not be allocated. - 6.5.464.44 Hydraulic modelling for the Nant Canaid prepared by the land owners of the Dragon Parc site has indicated that physical mitigation measures are likely to be required to bring forward acceptable proposals for residential development on parts of the site.
+- 6.4.42 In realising this Vision, development proposals for the HSRA should incorporate the sustainable placemaking and design requirements set out in this policy.
+These issues are covered in more detail in the HSRA framework masterplan. - 6.4.43 The Strategic Flood Consequence Assessment (SFCA) prepared to inform the Plan has identified redevelopment sites at Dragon Parc and Land West of Gethin Street are located within or accessed from areas of flood zone C2 of the NRW Development Advice Map.
+In accordance with national policy, areas of highly vulnerable development (including residential) should not be allocated. - 6.4.44 Hydraulic modelling for the Nant Canaid prepared by the current land owners of the Dragon Parc site has indicated that physical mitigation measures are likely to be required to bring forward acceptable proposals for residential development on parts of the site.
 Any mitigation works would need to be undertaken and a flood map challenge sought prior to any proposals for highly vulnerable development being considered.
 Consequently, the redevelopment sites west of the River Taff are not identified for residential development in the Plan, however it is hoped that acceptable development proposals would come forward during the Plan period.
 The Council will work with the land owners of these sites to bring forward acceptable development proposals.
-Further refinements to the HSRA framework masterplan may be necessary to account for flood mitigation measures, and any other appropriate issues that arise as part of future regeneration proposals.
-(MIN3)
+Further refinements to the